 ☐ SUE Level D

-If SUE has been completed by the Department, reference the appropriate Appendix in the Document Inventory as noted in Optional language below.

-Completed SUE is provided in Appendix XX (SUE) in the Document Inventory.
+Completed SUE is provided in the Document Inventory.

 MAINTENANCE OF TRAFFIC (MOT)

 General

 The DBT shall be responsible for designing, providing, and maintaining safe and effective traffic control 24 hours a day for the duration of the Project.
 The DBT shall furnish, install, maintain and remove all traffic control devices.
 The DBT shall implement Maintenance of Traffic (MOT) in a manner that minimizes both construction duration and impact to the traveling public.